-On May 28, 2010, we acquired Black Diamond Equipment and Gregory Mountain Products, LLC (which may be referred to as "Gregory Mountain Products", "Gregory" or "GMP").
-On January 20, 2011, the Company changed its name from Clarus Corporation to Black Diamond, Inc., which we believe more accurately reflects our current business.
-In July 2012, we acquired POC Sweden AB and its subsidiaries (collectively, "POC") and in October 2012, we acquired PIEPS Holding GmbH and its subsidiaries (collectively, "PIEPS").
+On May 28, 2010, we acquired Black Diamond Equipment, Ltd. (which may be referred to as "Black Diamond Equipment") and Gregory Mountain Products, LLC (which may be referred to as "Gregory Mountain Products", "Gregory" or "GMP").
+On January 20, 2011, the Company changed its name from Clarus Corporation to Black Diamond, Inc. In July 2012, we acquired POC Sweden AB and its subsidiaries (collectively, "POC") and in October 2012, we acquired PIEPS Holding GmbH and its subsidiaries (collectively, "PIEPS").

-On July 23, 2014, the Company and Gregory Mountain Products, its wholly-owned subsidiary, completed the sale of certain assets to Samsonite LLC ("Samsonite") comprising Gregory's business of designing, manufacturing, marketing, distributing and selling technical, alpine, backpacking, hiking, mountaineering and active trail products and accessories as well as outdoor-inspired lifestyle bags (the "Gregory Business") pursuant to the terms of that certain Asset Purchase Agreement (the "GMP Purchase Agreement"), dated as of June 18, 2014, by and among the Company, Gregory Business and assumed certain specified liabilities (the "GMP Sale").
+On July 23, 2014, the Company and Gregory Mountain Products, its wholly-owned subsidiary, completed the sale of certain assets to Samsonite LLC ("Samsonite") comprising Gregory's business of designing, manufacturing, marketing, distributing and selling technical, alpine, backpacking, hiking, mountaineering and active trail products and accessories as well as outdoor-inspired lifestyle bags (the "Gregory Business") pursuant to the terms of that Asset Purchase Agreement (the "GMP Purchase Agreement"), dated as of June 18, 2014, by and among the Company, Gregory and Samsonite.
+Under the terms of the GMP Purchase Agreement, Samsonite paid \$84,135 in cash for Gregory's assets comprising the Gregory Business and assumed certain specified liabilities (the "GMP Sale").